Trails at the Nature Center

-The stair-cased Stearns Trail is one mile long and begins at the Nature Center's Wildflower Garden.
+The Stearns Trail is a gravel surface trail that is one mile long and begins at the Nature Center's Wildflower Garden.
 The trail winds through the grounds and along the south branch of the Doan Brook.
 Features along the trail include a marsh observation deck, a brook observation deck and a brook-side trail.

 Download a trail map here.

 What is there to see along the trails?

 Nestled among the city and suburbs, the Nature Center, Shaker Lakes and Shaker Parklands are havens for all kinds of wildlife.
 Some of these include: